Skip to content

 November 19, 2010, a coal company owner donated $1 million to the $2.3 million Harlan County High School football stadium, the county’s 1st track and field stadium and one of the state’s best.

-November 19, 2018, Dunbar Grad and UK student Hadeel Abdallah became a Rhode Scholar, the 1st female and the 10th UK student, the last one selected in 1955.
+November 19, 2018, Dunbar graduate and UK student Hadeel Abdallah became a Rhode Scholar, the 1st female and the 10th UK student, the last one selected in 1955.
 On the same day, a Central Kentucky farmer pleaded guilty to stealing $2.6 million through insurance fraud.